FlorianReimold/ecal-cop/README.md

 ##### `BUILD_SAMPLES_PROTOBUF` (Default: OFF)
 - This option controls whether the eCAL protobuf samples should be built.
 If not needed, you can disable this option to reduce build time and output size.
-- Requires serilization library google::protobuf.
+- Requires google::protobuf serialization library.

 ##### `BUILD_ECAL_TESTS` (Default: ON)
 - This option determines whether the eCAL Google Tests should be built.
 If enabled, it includes the compilation of unit tests for eCAL.
 Disabling this option will skip the build of tests if they are not required in your development environment.
 - Requires gtest library.

+##### `BUILD_ECAL_TESTS_PROTOBUF` (Default: OFF)
+- This option determines whether the eCAL Google Tests using protobuf serialization should be built. .
+- Requires gtest library and google::protobuf serialization library.

 #### Core Internal Feature Configuration